victorgarciaesgi/regle/docs/src/core-concepts/rules/reusable-rules.md

 ## `createRule`

-If you want to create a reusable rule, it's advised to create using `createRule`.
-It will help you define the type, the params, the active state etc...
+To create reusable rules, it’s recommended to use `createRule`.
+This utility simplifies defining the rule’s type, parameters, active state as well as track reactive dependencies automatically.

-Exemple: Recreating a simple `required` rule
+Example: Recreating a simple `required` rule

 ```ts twoslash
 // @noErrors